spopp/image-transform/README.md

 ## Linux Setup

-./setup.sh - sets up the Python3 virtual environment in the .env and installs Pillow
+./setup.sh - sets up the Python3 virtual environment in the venv folder and installs the Pillow image library

+## Virtual environment background information
+Virtual environments are optional but I use them to keep my machines python libraries clean.
+If you use a virtual environment you will need to activate the environment by sourcing the bashrc script.
+Then use the environment by executing python scripts.
+After use the deactivate command to deactivate the virtualenvironment if you want to keep using the terminal outside the environment.

 ## Activate the python3 virtual environment